bradh352/ansible-role-service-freeipa/README.md

   upstream IDP.
 * `service_freeipa_idpsync_ignore_groups`: List of groups to ignore from upstream IDP.
+* `service_freeipa_idpsync_rename_groups`: The upstream IdP groups may contain spaces or other characters not allowed in group names.
+This is a dictionary of IdP group names to the freeipa mapping that is desired.
 * `service_freeipa_idpsync_attr_username`: LDAP attribute for username, defaults to `uid`.
 * `service_freeipa_idpsync_attr_fullname`: LDAP attribute for full name,